| Read Time: 7 minutes

 • Environment – chaotic or abusive homes fuel fear and aggression

-• Owner behavior – negligent or irresponsible owners create dangerous situations
+• Owner behavior – negligent owners create dangerous situations

 GENETICS AND BREED CHARACTERISTICS